nebhead/garage-zero/README.md

 ### Set up e-mail notifications

 Navigate to your administration and settings page in the web app.
 From here, you can configure your notification settings.
 Simply enter your e-mail credentials for the account you want to send FROM in the FROM E-mail box.
 Then enter the e-mail address for the account you want to send e-mail notifications to in the TO E-mail box.
 Then enter the SMTP server for the FROM E-mail account, the SMTP port and your password.
+(UPDATE April 2019: It's now possible to enter multiple e-mails in the TO e-mail field, separated by commas)

 Finally, set the time in minutes that the garage door is open before sending a notification and click on "Save"